A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Preliminaries

 \textbf{Subscription-Based Mode:} In subscription-based mode, users pay a recurring fee, typically on a monthly or yearly basis, to access LLM resources within the specified time period.

 \textbf{API-Based Mode:} Conversely, API-based mode charges users based on the number of input tokens processed.
-This model allows for more precise cost management, enabling users to budget according to their actual usage.
+This model allows for more precise cost management, allowing users to budget based on their actual usage.